 To summarize, the first level of the Visconti Sforza is depicting the Estates of the Realm, the division of Society in three levels :

-Above the structure of Society we have Lady Justice who will act equally on everybody.
+Above the structure of Society we have Lady Justice who will act without distinction on everybody.
 Poor or rich, beggar, king or pope, everybody who commits a crime will have to respond to Justice.

 The second group of seven cards is showing the Soul's Journey through life, influenced on his way by the three blind powers Love, Fortune and Justice.
 The three levels are:

-On the top of the structure of this group we'll find the last Judgment, representing the Justice of God.
+Leading the structure of this group, we'll find the last Judgment, representing the Justice of God.
 Those who escaped Justice on Earth will not escape Justice in Heaven.
-Justice is the last of the three blind powers.
-Blind does not mean that these powers are acting without sense, no they are acting without making distinction between the mortal men.

-As we can see, this 14 Trump structure is a logical and coherent structure, covering all aspects of human life.
-But the development of the Trionfi deck did bot stop.
-When Ercole I came back in Ferrara from Naples in 1460, he had a lot of time he could spend on culture.
-Being confronted with the Triondi decks since early age, he had probably discussed a lot about the structure and maybe it was Ercole I who proposed to change the number of trumps from 14 to 22.
-Every aspect of life was present in the 14 trump structure, but there was something very important missing: Afterlife.
-The Florentine writer Dante Alighieri had made a very detailed description of Heaven and Hell in his famous Divina Comedia, so why not having Afterlife incorporated in the Tarot Trumps.
-In that way the human life cycle, expressed in the cards, would really become complete.
-In the next part we will see how the Trionfi decks developed from 14 to 22 trumps.
+As a conclusion of this section, we can state that the 14 Trump structure was a logical and coherent structure, covering all aspects of human life.
+But the development of the Trionfi deck did not stop her.
+In 1460, Ercole I came back to Ferrara from Naples where he has had at the Neapolitan court, a complete education in art, culture, warfare, to be short, everything a future leader needs to know.
+Being confronted with the Trionfi decks since an early age, he had probably discussed a lot with other noblemen about the structure, and maybe as a result there was a reflection about changing the structure.
+Every aspect of life was present in the 14 trump structure, but for the Italian nobility, who were, in general, very religious, there was something important missing: the Afterlife.
+The Florentine writer Dante Alighieri had made a very detailed description of Heaven and Hell in his famous Divina Commedia, and even the poem I Trionfi had his triumph of Eternity.
+So, why not having Afterlife incorporated in the Tarot Trumps?
+In that way, the human life cycle, expressed in the trump cards, would really become complete.
+After the next page, still dealing with the structure of the Visconti-Sforza cards, we will see in the pages about the Ferarese Este decks how the Trionfi decks developed from 14 to 22 trumps.